Cummeragunja Reserve: Land taken after WWII

 Following World War II, the Government handed parcels of land at Cummeragunja and other Aboriginal reserves over to white Australian returned servicemen under the Soldier Settlement Scheme.
 Indigenous returned servicemen were not eligible for the scheme, so even those from Cummeragunja who had served in the war were not rewarded in this way.

 1953: Station closure

 In 1953, Cummeragunja's status as a station was ended, and it was reduced to the status of Aboriginal reserve.
 Only a few residents remained, but they persisted in claiming the right to begin farming again.
 Cummeragunga Pty Ltd was registered in 1965.

 In 1956, ahead of the visit of Queen Elizabeth II for the 1956 Melbourne Olympics, the remaining families were moved to 10 especially built houses at an area known as Rumbalara.
 The Rumbalara Aboriginal Co-operative was established 1980, and runs health services for the community.
-There is also a Rumbalara Football Netball Club.
+There is also a Rumbalara Football Netball Club. and on 13 of August 2008 thousands of people gathered so the government can apologise for the stolen generation.

 1984: Handover

-On 9 March 1984 ownership of the land was passed to the newly-created Yorta Yorta Local Aboriginal Land Council.
+On 9 March 1984 ownership of the land was passed to the newly created Yorta Yorta Local Aboriginal Land Council.

+Application for heritage listing

+As of 2025 Heritage NSW is in discussions with the council about potential nomination for listing on the New South Wales State Heritage Register.
+The schoolhouse and cemetery are of particular interest.